alexwlchan/alexwlchan.net/src/_posts/2020/2020-02-25-a-remote-controlled-oven-is-a-safety-nightmare.md

 ---

 Last month, Monzo published [a blog post][monzo] about how they hire product designers.
-The blog post got some attention on Twitter over the weekend, and in particular a design exercise for an oven controlled by an app:
+The blog post got some attention on Twitter over the weekend, and in particular a design exercise for an app-controlled oven:

 > Following a successful phone call, we’ll give you a small task to see how you respond to a real-life challenge.
 >